A Connected World

 Gas can be exceedingly dangerous when handled or used incorrectly:

-- Ensure you know where your gas shut-off value is, and can easily access this if needed in an emergency (see an example)
+- Ensure you know where your gas shut-off value is, and can easily access this if needed in an emergency

 - Schedule for your boiler and corresponding systems to undergo regular inspections and maintenance by a qualified professional.

 - SGN is the gas network operator for Scotland.
 They work with your gas provider to ensure a safe and efficient service.
 Find out more safety information on their website.